“Caught Up: Criminal Justice in the Chattahoochee Valley” Vol. 1

 “Going to Jail with Chaplain Neil” is the first installment in the upcoming series “Caught Up: Criminal Justice in the Chattahoochee Valley.”
 It was inspired by a visit to the jail in October 2018, when Chaplain Neil Richardson helped host an On the Table lunch to discuss criminal-justice issues.
 During that lunch, Richardson provided the following stats:

 A series of profiles told in words, audio, photography and videography, “Caught Up” seeks to further the understanding complex criminal-justice issues in our community.
-Electric City Life will publish the series on occasional Wednesdays through September.
+Electric City Life will publish this six-part series through September.

 “Caught Up: Criminal Justice in the Chattahoochee Valley” is made possible by an Action Grant from the Community Foundation of the Chattahoochee Valley.